Semenawi Bahri Eritrea - August 4th 2006

 calls me.
 I ignore her.
 She repeats.
 Wants to know my name, and drink a

-beer with me, or a coke (and probably more).
+beer with me, or a coke.
+Probably she wants more.
+It is a port district.
 "No time", I

 address her.
 For whatever what she wants from me.